-Cash payments during fiscal 2014, 2015 and 2016 are as follows:
+Cash payments during fiscal 2015, 2016 and 2017 are as follows:

 Millions of yen

-2014 2015 2016
+2015 2016 2017

 Cash payments:

-Interest ¥88,385 ¥76,755 ¥77,321
+Interest ¥76,755 ¥77,321 ¥71,280

-Income taxes, net 32,831 83,462 31,046
+Income taxes, net 83,462 31,046 50,813

-Non-cash activities in fiscal 2014, 2015 and 2016 are as follows.
+Non-cash activities in fiscal 2015, 2016 and 2017 are as follows.

-In fiscal 2014, 2015 and 2016, real estate under operating leases of ¥50,820 million, ¥4,042 million and ¥15,963 million, respectively, were recognized with the corresponding amounts of installment loans and investment in securities being derecognized as a result of acquiring real estate collateral.
-In fiscal 2014, other assets of ¥8,741 million were also recognized with the corresponding amounts of installment loans and investment in securities being derecognized as a result of acquiring real estate collateral.
+In fiscal 2015, 2016 and 2017, real estate under operating leases of ¥4,042 million, ¥15,963 million and ¥1,273 million, respectively, were recognized with the corresponding amounts of installment loans and investment in securities being derecognized as a result of acquiring real estate collateral.

-In fiscal 2014, assets and liabilities were decreased by ¥155,918 million and ¥170,869 million, respectively, in the Company's consolidated balance sheet due to deconsolidation of certain VIEs which had been consolidated by a subsidiary.
-The derecognized assets mainly consist of installment loans and investment in securities, and the derecognized liabilities mainly consist of long-term debt.
-Derecognition of these assets and liabilities were not included in cash flows from investing activities or financing activities in the consolidated statements of cash flows because they did not involve cash transactions.
 In fiscal 2015, assets and liabilities decreased by ¥7,450 million and ¥9,279 million, respectively, in the Company's consolidated balance sheet due to deconsolidation of certain VIEs which had been consolidated by a subsidiary.
-The derecognized assets mainly consist of installment loans, and the derecognized liabilities mainly consist of long-term debt.
-Derecognition of these assets and liabilities were not included in cash flows from investing activities or financing activities in the consolidated statements of cash flows because they did not involve cash transactions.
-In fiscal 2016, assets and liabilities decreased by \(\frac{\pmathbf{Y}}{7},234\) million and \(\frac{\pmathbf{Y}}{12},181\) million, respectively, in the Company's consolidated balance sheet due to deconsolidation of certain VIEs which had been consolidated by a subsidiary.
+In fiscal 2016, assets and liabilities decreased by ¥7,234 million and ¥12,181 million, respectively, in the Company's consolidated balance sheet due to deconsolidation of certain VIEs which had been consolidated by a subsidiary.
 The derecognized assets mainly consist of installment loans, and the derecognized liabilities mainly consist of long-term debt.
 Derecognition of these assets and liabilities were not included in cash flows from investing activities or financing activities in the consolidated statements of cash flows because they did not involve cash transactions.